-Indicators: Regular Procedure: General muicators.
-IXEGUIAI i iocedule.
-General
+Indicators: Regular Procedure: General

-- 1. Time-limit set in law for the determining authority to make a decision on the asylum application at first instance:

-2 months - 2.
+- Time limit set in law for the determining authority to make a decision on the asylum application at first instance: 2 months - 2.
 Are detailed reasons for the rejection at first instance of an asylum application shared with the applicant in writing? ☐ Yes ☐ No - 3.
-Backlog of pending cases as of 31 December 2016: 3,413
+Backlog of pending cases at first instance as of 31 December 2017: 678

-The asylum procedure in Hungary starts with assessment whether a person falls under a Dublin procedure.
+The asylum procedure in Hungary starts with an assessment of whether a person falls under a Dublin procedure.
 If this is not the case, the IAO proceeds with examination of whether the application is inadmissible or whether it should be decided in accelerated procedure.
-The decision on this shall be made within 15 days.24 If the application is not inadmissible and it will not be decided in accelerated procedure, the IAO has to make a decision on the merits within 60 days.25 In some cases e.g. involving age assessment for unaccompanied children, the procedure can last longer up to 2-5 months.
-Due to the big increase of the asylum applications in 2015 and 2016, there are cases where the time limits are not respected.
-The drop in asylum applications only occurred recently, therefore there are still cases where the time-limits are not respected.
+The decision on this shall be made within 15 days.42